v-rajagt/IntuneDocs/intune/apps/app-protection-policy-settings-android.md

 ## Data transfer exemptions

-  There are some exempt apps and platform services that Intune app protection policy may allow data transfer to and from.
+  There are some exempt apps and platform services that Intune app protection policies allow data transfer to and from.
 For example, all Intune-managed apps on Android must be able to transfer data to and from the Google Text-to-speech, so that text from your mobile device screen can be read aloud.
 This list is subject to change and reflects the services and apps considered useful for secure productivity.

 ### Full exemptions